Stephen Fry: Early life and education

 Fry moved to Norfolk College of Arts and Technology, where, after two years in the sixth form studying English, French, and History of Art, he ultimately failed his A-Levels, not turning up for his English and French papers.
 Over the summer, Fry absconded with a credit card stolen from a family friend.
-He had taken a coat when leaving a pub, planning to spend the night sleeping rough, but had then discovered the card in a pocket.
+He had taken a coat when leaving a pub, planning to spend the night sleeping rough, but had then discovered the card in a pocket. and used it fraudulently on a "spending spree".
 He was arrested in Swindon and, as a result, spent three months in Pucklechurch Remand Centre on remand.
-Following his release, he resumed his education at City College Norwich, promising administrators that he would study rigorously and sit the Cambridge entrance exams.
-In 1977 he passed two A-levels in English and French, with grades of A and B. He also received a grade A in an alternative O-level in the Study of Art and scored a distinction in an S-level paper in English.
-Having successfully passed the entrance exams in 1977, Fry was offered a scholarship to Queens' College, Cambridge, for matriculation in 1978, briefly teaching at Cundall Manor School, a preparatory school in North Yorkshire, before taking his place.
+Following his release, he resumed his education at City College Norwich, promising administrators that he would study rigorously and sit the University of Cambridge entrance exams.
+In 1977, he passed two A-levels in English and French, with grades of A and B. He also received a grade A in an alternative O-level in the Study of Art and scored a distinction in an S-level paper in English.
+Having successfully passed the entrance exams in 1977, Fry was offered a scholarship at Queens' College, Cambridge, for matriculation in 1978, briefly teaching at Cundall Manor School, a preparatory school in North Yorkshire, before taking his place.
 At Cambridge, he joined the Footlights, appeared on the University Challenge TV quiz, and read English Literature, graduating with an upper second-class honours BA degree in 1981 (subsequently promoted automatically to a Cambridge MA degree).
-Fry also met his future comedy collaborator Hugh Laurie (through their mutual friend Emma Thompson) at Cambridge and starred alongside him in the Footlights.
+Fry also met his future comedy collaborator, Hugh Laurie (through their mutual friend Emma Thompson) at Cambridge and starred alongside him in the Footlights.